53rd Zimbabwe Library Association Annual Conference

-The Zimbabwe Library Association National Executive Council cordially extends its invitation to Library and Information Professionals, Publishers, Authors, Book Distributors, Academics, Researchers, Policy makers and relevant stakeholders with vested interest in the library and information services sector to the 53rd ZimLA Annual Conference to be held from the 2nd to the 5th of July 2019 at the Holiday Inn, Bulawayo, Zimbabwe.
+The Zimbabwe Library Association National Executive Council cordially extends its invitation to Library and Information Professionals, Publishers, Authors, Book Distributors, Academics, Researchers, Policy makers and relevant stakeholders with vested interest in the library and information services sector to the 53rd ZimLA Annual Conference to be held from the 2nd to the 5th of July, 2019 in Bulawayo, Zimbabwe.

 The Conference is an annual event that provides a once in a lifetime opportunity for local, regional and international practitioners, suppliers and policy makers in the library and information services sector to convene, discuss, share ideas aspirations; and learn from each other.
 It also seeks to bring to the fore various opportunities availed by the emergence of new technologies and the subsequent rapid developments obtaining in the dynamic 21st century library and information service environment.

 The Zimbabwe Library Association (ZimLA) is therefore launching a second call for papers and posters for its 2019 Annual Conference.
 The main theme is “Re-Inventing the Library.
 The opportunities of the new information environment”.
 The 53rd ZimLA Annual Conference, is kindly organised by the National Executive Council.

 Papers and posters are particularly encouraged in the areas following and they should be in line with the sustainable development goals: